Causal inference for censored data with continuous marks: Conclusion

 In this article, we introduced a mark-specific treatment effect when the failure time of interest is marked by a continuous random variable and subject to censoring.
-We presented the conditions necessary for its identification and develop a local smoothing method for its estimation.
-Furthermore, we established a local treatment effect test, a global effect test, and a heterogeneous treatment effect test to comprehensively characterize the patterns of treatment effects.
+We presented the conditions necessary for its identification and developed a local smoothing method for its estimation.
+In addition, we established a local treatment effect test, a global effect test, and a heterogeneous treatment effect test to comprehensively characterize the patterns of treatment effects.
 To conclude the article, we discuss several interesting topics for future study.
-First, our method is based on randomness experiment; similar ideas may be extended to observational studies.
+First, our method is based on a randomness experiment; similar ideas may be extended to observational studies.
 Second, covariates are usually observed in clinical trials.
-In our current work, we did not consider covariate-adjusted methods for estimating causality.
-How to incorporate the covariate information within our framework is another interesting topic open for discussion.
+In our current work, we do not consider covariate-adjusted methods to estimate causality.
+How to incorporate covariate information within our framework is another interesting topic open to discussion.